On utility maximization under convex portfolio constraints: Problem formulation and the main results

-\begin{remark}\ \begin{enumerate} \item Theorem \ref{thm:main} and Example \ref{ex:ran_endow} show that Theorem 2.2\,(iv) in \cite{KraSch99} indeed carries over to the random-endowment setting of \cite{CviSchWan01} also when the utility function $U$ is non-smooth.
-Theorem 3.1\,(ii) in \cite{CviSchWan01} provides a link between the primal and dual optimizers.
+\end{longlist} \end{theorem} \begin{remark} (1) Theorem \ref{thmmain} and Example~\ref{exranendow} show that Theorem~2.2(iv) in \cite{KraSch99} indeed carries over to the random-endowment setting of~\cite{CviSchWan01} also when the utility function $U$ is nonsmooth.
+Theorem 3.1(ii) in~\cite{CviSchWan01} provides a link between the primal and dual optimizers.
 As we discuss in the next section, we can only guarantee the existence of a finitely additive dual minimizer $\hat{\QQ}_y\in\ba$ and, in general, we will not have $\hat{\QQ}_y\in\sP$.
-Under the additional assumption that $U$ is strictly concave, the dual function $V$ is differentiable by Theorem 26.3 in \cite{Roc70}.
-We can then extend Theorem 3.1\,(ii) in \cite{CviSchWan01} to our setting by using the Yosida-Hewitt decomposition of $\QQ\in\ba$ into its regular part $\QQ^r\in\lone_+$ and its purely singular part $\QQ^s$ as follows.
-For $x>\sup_{\QQ\in\sP} -\ac(\QQ)$ we have the relation where $\hat{y}$ attains the infimum in \eqref{eq:u_conjugate}, and $\hat{\QQ}_{\hat{y}}^r$ denotes the regular part of $\hat{\QQ}_{\hat{y}}$, a minimizer in the generalized dual problem $v^\text{ba}$ (see Section 3.1 for details).
-By using the positive homogeneity of the support function $\alpha_\sC$, the proof of \eqref{eq:primal_dual} is a straightforward application of the ideas in \cite{CviSchWan01}.
+Under the additional assumption that $U$ is strictly concave, the dual function $V$ is differentiable by Theorem 26.3 in~\cite{Roc70}.
+We can then extend Theorem 3.1(ii) in \cite{CviSchWan01} to our setting by using the Yosida--Hewitt decomposition of $\QQ\in\ba$ into its regular part $\QQ^r\in\lone_+$ and its purely singular part $\QQ^s$ as follows.
+For $x>\sup_{\QQ\in\sP} -\ac(\QQ)$ we have the relation

+where $\hat{y}$ attains the infimum in (\ref{equconjugate}), and $\hat{\QQ}_{\hat{y}}^r$ denotes the regular part of $\hat{\QQ }_{\hat{y}}$, a minimizer in the generalized dual problem $v^{\mathrm{ba}}$; see Section \ref{sec3.1} for details.
+By using the positive homogeneity of the support function $\alpha_\sC$, the proof of (\ref{eqprimaldual}) is a straightforward application of the ideas in~\cite{CviSchWan01}.

-\item When $U$ is not necessarily strictly concave, \cite{BouTouZeg04} and later \cite{WesZhe09} establish the validity of \eqref{eq:primal_dual} in the setting of Example \ref{ex:ran_endow} when $V'$ is replaced by the $V$'s subdifferential $\partial V$.
-However, as discussed in their Remark 3.9.3, the authors of \cite{BouTouZeg04} assume a specific relationship between the domain of $U$ and the norm $||\EN||_{\linf(\sF_T)}$, which makes it difficult to compare their setting to ours.
-Finally, we mention \cite{WesZhe11} who illustrate a possible pitfall related to using $\partial V$ instead of $V'$ in \eqref{eq:primal_dual} when $U$ is not strictly concave. \end{enumerate} \end{remark}
+(2) When $U$ is not necessarily strictly concave, \cite{BouTouZeg04} and later~\cite{WesZhe09} establish the validity of (\ref{eqprimaldual}) in the setting of Example~\ref{exranendow} when $V'$ is replaced by the $V$'s subdifferential $\partial V$.
+However, as discussed in their Remark 3.9.3, the authors of~\cite{BouTouZeg04} assume a specific relationship between the domain of $U$ and the norm $\|\EN\|_{\linf(\sF_T)}$, which makes it difficult to compare their setting to ours.
+Finally, we mention Westray and Zheng~\cite{WesZhe11} who illustrate a possible pitfall related to using $\partial V$ instead of $V'$ in (\ref{eqprimaldual}) when $U$ is not strictly concave.\looseness=-1 \end{remark}